Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Golden Knights vs. Stars Stanley Cup Semifinals Game 2: Odds, total, moneyline and other Vegas lines

-Game 2 of the Stanley Cup Semifinals on Sunday will see the Vegas Golden Knights host the Dallas Stars, starting at 3:00 PM ET on ABC and ESPN+.
-The Golden Knights are ahead in the series 1-0.
-The Golden Knights are the favorite, with -125 moneyline odds, in this game against the Stars, who have +105 moneyline odds.
+The Vegas Golden Knights host the Dallas Stars in Game 2 of the Stanley Cup Semifinals at T-Mobile Arena on Sunday, May 21, starting at 3:00 PM ET on ABC and ESPN+.
+The Golden Knights are ahead 1-0 in the series.
+Oddsmakers favor the Golden Knights in this matchup, assigning them -125 odds on the moneyline against the Stars (+105).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!